TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sql-query.md

 WHERE c["order"]["price($)"] > 50
 ```

-Aliasing with reserved keywords, spaces, or special characters:
+The below example shows aliasing with reserved keywords, spaces, and special characters:

 ```
 SELECT